Peter Tatchell and ex-gay campaigner clash over charitable status of trust

 However he also argued that Mr Grech "should not be prosecuted", because "he simply told his life story and expressed his point of view".

-But now Dr Davidson, who identifies as “a former homosexual”, has contacted the News Letter to challenge Mr Tatchell on what he claims is a serious inconsistency in his position.
+But now Dr Davidson, who identifies as “a former homosexual”, has challenged Mr Tatchell on what he claims is a serious inconsistency in his position.

-Despite defending Mr Grech, Mr Tatchell "appears to align himself with removing Core Issues Trust from the Northern Ireland Charity Commission," Dr Davidson said.
+Despite defending Mr Grech, Mr Tatchell "appears to align himself with removing Core Issues Trust from the Northern Ireland Charity Commission," Dr Davidson told the News Letter.

 He based his assertion on an article published on the Peter Tatchell Foundation website four months ago which reported that the Charity Commission for NI has been urged to review the charitable status of Core Issues Trust.

-Dr Davidson added: "It seems for Peter, opinions and speech should be free, but anything that actively supports people achieving their [LGBT people’s] goals in leaving unwanted practices is unacceptable.
+Dr Davidson added: "It seems for Peter, opinions and speech should be free, but anything that actively supports people achieving their [anyone’s] goals in leaving unwanted practices is unacceptable.
 Make up your mind Peter!"

 The ex-gay campaigner also cited the government’s National Survey of Sexual Attitudes and Lifestyles, which he said found that over a five year period, “80% of people who had only same-sex sex partners had changed in favour of bisexual or exclusively heterosexual partners".

-“There is a big difference between a person spontaneously discovering a previously suppressed inner natural sexuality and someone being told their sexuality is wrong and being pressured to change it," he said.
+Mr Tatchell added: “There is a big difference between a person spontaneously discovering a previously suppressed inner natural sexuality and someone being told their sexuality is wrong and being pressured to change it.”

-"Conversion practises are fraud in that they don’t work.
+"Conversion practices are fraud in that they don’t work.
 Many supposed ex-gays have been exposed, or voluntarily admitted, that they never lost, or had reverted to, same-sex desire.”

+In his response, Dr Davidson challenged the relevancy of Mr Tatchells' observation that all of Britain's leading medical, psychological and counselling organisations hold that conversion that therapy is unethical and harmful.

+Dr Davidson claimed that the UK Memorandum of Understanding on Conversion Therapy, signed by many UK mental health organisations, is not actually based on scientific research and evidence but is "by definition based on ideology and not empirical science".

 In 2020 The National Secular Society urged the Charity Commission to review the charitable status of Core Issues Trust in relation to conversion therapy, but later reported that its complaint was rejected.